1) Up In The Air

 6) Or 100 Hiroshima Bombs

-In other news this month, on the heels of the Fukishima disaster, Germany decided to phase out its 17 nuclear power stations by 2022.
-France, meanwhile, has decided to expand its 58 nuclear power stations further.
-As a result, there is a whole lot of new and passionate debate about the use of nuclear power.
-And for good reason, lest we forget.
+Back in 2011, on the heels of the Fukishima disaster, Germany decided to phase out its 17 nuclear power stations before 2022.
+France, meanwhile, decided to expand its 58 nuclear power stations further.
+As a result, there was a whole lot of new and passionate debate about the use of nuclear power.
+And for good reason, lest we ever forget.

 7) The World’s Newest Dead Zone